TrakHound/MTConnect.NET/README.md

 [![MTConnect.NET](https://github.com/TrakHound/MTConnect.NET/actions/workflows/dotnet.yml/badge.svg)](https://github.com/TrakHound/MTConnect.NET/actions/workflows/dotnet.yml)

+> Updated for the new MTConnect 2.0 release

 ## Overview
 MTConnect.NET is a fully featured .NET library for MTConnect® to develop Agents, Adapters, and Clients.
-Supports MTConnect Versions up to 1.8.
+Supports MTConnect Versions up to 2.0.

 The Agent, Buffers, and Adapter are separated into individual classes in order to allow for modular implementations such as the following :